Video Introductions to Copyright

 - What kinds of works can I incorporate into a powerpoint presentation?
 Charts, photos, graphics, cartoons, sounds?

 These resources are recommended for general information pertaining to copyright and fair use.
-Specific questions about copyright compliance and fair use should be addressed to Library Director Marcus Banks.
+Specific questions about copyright compliance and fair use should be addressed to Library Director Hai-Thom Sota.

-- Center for Social Media Fair Use Guides
+- Center for Media & Social Impact's Fair Use Guides

 - UC Copyright Education Web Site: University of California’s guide to copyright in an academic setting